platformsh-templates/bigfoot-workshop-with-api/README.md

 1. Start the ADMIN component in a new terminal tab

-   1. `cd ../admin` (assuming that you were in the `./api` folder)
+   1. `cd ../admin` (assuming that you were in the `./mercure` folder)

    1. `yarn install`

    1. `yarn start`

-   1. a new browser tab open url <a href="http://localhost:3000/" target="_blank">http://localhost:3000</a>
+   1. a new browser tab should be opened automatically with url <a href="http://localhost:3000/" target="_blank">http://localhost:3000</a>

 1. Create a new branch
    ```
-   platform branch new_branch
+   symfony branch new_branch
    ```
 1. Develop your feature and commit it in GIT
-1. Push your code to your environment
+1. Push your code to your environment (can be done multiple time)
    ```
-   platform push
+   symfony push
    ```
 1. Push to production
    ```
-   platform checkout main
+   symfony checkout main
-   platform merge new_branch
+   symfony merge new_branch
    ```
 > **Note:**
 > For many of the steps above, you may need to include the CLI flags `-p PROJECT_ID` and `-e ENVIRONMENT_ID` if you are not in the project directory or if the environment is associated with an existing pull request.